cvriel/catalog/README.md

 ## Webconnector

-For information on how to run the Web Data Connectors see:
+For information on how to run the Web Data Connectors see: update `src/webconnector/README.md`
-`src/webconnector/README.md`

 ## Testing